harta55/EnTAP/docs/source/Running_EnTAP/interpreting_the_results.rst

         * Nucleotide, protein, and tab-deliminated files containing all annotated sequences that were not flagged as a contaminant

-    * final_annotations_lvlX_enrich_geneid_go.tsv
+    * final_annotations_enrich_geneid_go.tsv

-        * Tab-deliminated file that can be used for Gene Enrichment, normalized to gene ontology level
+        * Tab-deliminated file that can be used for Gene Enrichment
         * First column contains the gene ID and second column contains the Gene Ontology term corresponding to the gene ID
-        * A level of 0 will print all GO terms assigned, while any other level will prnit that level and anything higher.
-Ex: 1 will print all terms of 1 and higher

-    * final_annotations_lvlX_enrich_geneid_len.tsv
+    * final_annotations_enrich_geneid_len.tsv

-        * Tab-deliminated file that can be used for Gene Enrichment, normalized to gene ontology levels
+        * Tab-deliminated file that can be used for Gene Enrichment
         * First column contains the gene ID and second columns contains the effective length from Expression Analysis.
 This file will not be printed if Expression Analysis has not been ran

-        * A level of 0 will print all GO terms assigned, while any other level will prnit that level and anything higher.
-Ex: 1 will print all terms of 1 and higher
+    * final_annotations_gene_ontology_terms.tsv

+        * Tab-deliminated file that can be used for Gene Enrichment
+        * Columns are as follows: Sequence ID, Gene Ontology Term ID, Gene Ontology Term, Gene Ontology Category, and Effective Length
+        * Note: the Effective Length column will not be printed when Expression Filtering has not been performed

 .. _log-label: